Member Login

 Polio eradication is nearly here!
 But the last bit is the hardest, and most expensive.
 To ensure every Rotarian has the opportunity to be part of this final push, the Rotary Foundation created the PolioPlus Society which we launched in District 9930 in 2023.

 As a member of the PolioPlus Society, you would pledge to donate a minimum of US$100 each year until the world is certified polio-free.
-(In late 2024 that is about NZ$165* and, we hope to be polio free by 2026).
+(In July 2025 that was about NZ$165* and, we hope to be polio free by 2026).

 Joining the Society is a two-step process:

-1. Set up an AP to the District 9930 Trust account number 03 1552 0121120 01 for the equivalent of US$100.
-You can do this as a single payment or multiple payments, as long as they total at least US$100 over the year.
+1. Set up an AP to the District 9930 Trust account: Name - Rotary International District 9930 Inc. Number 03 1552 0121120 01 for a minimum of NZ$165.
+You can do this as a single payment or multiple payments, as long as they total at least NZ$165 over the year.
 Don't forget to put Polio, your club and your full name in the reference details.

 2. Then email d9930polioplus@gmail.com to advise us that you wish to be recognised as a PolioPlus Society member.
 By becoming a member and wearing the badge you are promoting Rotary’s efforts to eradicate polio by raising awareness and, encouraging others to support the programme.